tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_10/2020-09-27-item-4-duckdb---a-lightweight-analytics-database.md

 DuckDB is a new lightweight database, designed to support data science.

 The new system has been built by a research group in the Netherlands.
 It is columnar, which means it is optimised for selecting data from an entire column and doing operations on it.
-This is in contrast to most standard SQL engines (Postges, Mysql etc) which are optimised for selecting for a single row.
-This makes it perfectly suited to data science and machine learning tasks.
+This is in contrast to most standard SQL engines (Postgres, Mysql etc) which are optimised for selecting a single row.
+This feature makes it perfectly suited to data science and machine learning tasks.

 It is also embedded, which means installing its is as easy as running `pip install duckdb`.
 No need for messing around on dedicated servers.
 This makes prototyping and developing quick and easy.
 I've been looking for something like this for a while for supporting applications that use machine learning.